Barrett’s Esophagus Treatment in Wichita, KS

 What is Barrett’s Esophagus?

 Barrett’s Esophagus, also called BE, is a complication of GERD (Gastroesophageal Reflux Disease) that causes the lining of the esophagus to become more like intestinal tissue.
 Symptoms are different in every patient who has Barrett’s, but they can appear as heartburn, the sensation of indigestion, regurgitation, or other experiences related to GERD.
 However, some people don’t see any symptoms, or they are infrequent.
+If you suspect that you may be experiencing symptoms of Barrett’s Esophagus, schedule an appointment at our gastroenterology office in Wichita, KS today!

 Diagnosing Barrett’s Esophagus

 To diagnose Barrett’s Esophagus, you must see a gastroenterologist for a diagnostic endoscopy of the esophagus.
-If the doctor sees red, “fuzzy” looking tissue, you will likely require a biopsy to test for Barrett’s Esophagus as normal esophageal tissue appears more pale and smooth.
+If the gastroenterologist sees red, “fuzzy” looking tissue, you will likely require a biopsy to test for Barrett’s Esophagus as normal esophageal tissue appears more pale and smooth.

 One of our providers will determine how far the tissue has changed, because if the tissue is very different, you may be more at risk for esophageal cancer.
 Generally, this is ranked by the level of dysplasia, also known as inflammation or abnormal cell growth.
 In Barrett’s Esophagus, it is ranked as follows: